acids-ircam/creative_ml/README.md

 course 02 before course 05, and so forth.

 **Submission instructions:**

-Please add your informations for enrolling to the evaluation system by adding a row in the [following sheet](https://docs.google.com/spreadsheets/d/12sJhd6IYinrkKN-yL_Yr-ip2cHD8jQz0IDB7RIJoO5w/edit?usp=sharing)

 Once enrollment has been confirmed, you can register and submit your notebooks on the following [web interface][https://okpy.org/atiam/cml/au23/]